What is customer experience?

-With the experience economy taking a stronger hold, it is more important than ever for organizations, regardless of industry, to understand what customer experience is.
-It has been defined in many ways, but our definition aims to explain the scope of customer experience:
+With the experience economy taking a stronger hold, it is imperative for organizations, regardless of industry, to understand what "customer experience" means.
+This phrase has been defined in many ways, but our definition aims to explain the scope of customer experience:

 Customer experience: the interactions between an organization and a customer over the duration of the relationship, and the customer’s perception of their engagement and the supplied products or services.